Pancreas, Gastric Antrum, and Spleen

 More pertinent for the clinic are the later complications of pancreatitis, such as chronic pancreatitis and pseudocyst.
 Chronic pancreatitis is notable for the appearance of calcifications and increased echogenicity in the pancreas.
 The following case easily shows the calcifications.

-Another characteristic feature of chronic pancreatitis is dilated pancreatic ducts, which may look like vessels, but show no flow with CD.
+Another characteristic feature of chronic pancreatitis is dilated pancreatic ducts, which may look like vessels, but show no flow with color flow/power Doppler.
 Here are some dilated pancreatic ducts in chronic pancreatitis, along with calcifications.

 A classic complication of pancreatitis is pseudocyst.
 Sometimes it is an easy diagnosis as in the following case of a 40 year old woman still having pain after a second episode of acute pancreatitis.
 This is obviously a large pseudocyst that was drained endoscopically into the upper gut with a stent.